YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 5. Now, open vscode or any other text editor you use and open **fabric-samples** there.
 ![App Screenshot](./_readme-image/10_open_editor.png)

 You should have a similar window with these file in your text editor.
 You are now good to go to the next sesction.

 - **Checkpoint 1: Show this to your teacher**

 ## Section 2: Running the complete application
 In this section, you will run the complete application added with User Interface to intereact from the browser.
 You need to follow the steps to run it.
-Don't worry if you don't understand anything while runnign the application.
+Don't worry if you don't understand anything while running the application.
 Once you successfully run it, your teacher will explain the code for you.

 1. Open terminal from your code editor.
-You current path should be in **fabric/fabric-samples** like mentionedin the image below:
+You current path should be in **fabric/fabric-samples** like mentioned in the image below:
 ![App Screenshot](./_readme-image/11_editor_path.png)

 2. Go to the javascript directory inside fabcar using: